 How to Report a Situation

 You can report a situation to the DYP 24 hours a day, 7 days a week by telephone or in writing.
-Information on how to contact the DYP in each region of Québec is given in the section How to contact the DYP.
+Information on how to contact the DYP in each region of Québec is given in the Contact Informations of the DYP page.

 If you make a report, you will have to provide the following information: